Our housing governance team are experts at providing strategic advice to boards and executive teams on all areas of corporate governance, including:

 - confidently report back to the board on key risks areas and how these are being addressed

-We undertook a pilot report last year with four of our clients in order to fine-tune our approach.
+During 2021 we undertook a pilot of the service with four of our clients in order to fine-tune our approach, including Abri.

 For further information on how you can adopt this service please contact us here: Housing.LegalUpdates@bevanbrittan.com